hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

     + assumption: lots of data and a big model
     + training w/ different sized penalities on the weights of different architectures
   + Solution:
-    + start e/ very small weights
+    + start w/ very small weights
     + grow the weights until the performance on the validation set starts getting worse
   + issues:
     + hard to decide when the performance getting worse
+      + performance on the validation set might fluctuate
+      + particularly, measure on error rate rather than a squared error or cross-emtropy error
     + limited capacity of the model
+      + smaller weights give the network less capacity
       + weights not had time to grow big
-      + smaller weights give the network less capacity
+  + Why small weights lower the cpacity?

 + Why early stopping works
   + very small weights